Snowball Cookies with Toffee are sweet, buttery with a double dose of crunch! These classic Noel Nut Balls are kicked up a notch!

 That little addition totally pushed these babies over the top.
 I baked up a batch for a cookie exchange but seriously contemplated keeping them all to myself.
 My loyal readers will know that any nut-filled cookie that’s in my kitchen will get totally ignored by everyone except the cook.
 Though the hubby has a few non-food allergies, his “allergy” to nuts is totally contrived due to his personal preferences.

 He’ll often claim allergies to mushrooms, mint, pineapple…the list goes on and on.
-But I decided to share these with my real-life friends AND with all of you.
+But I decided to share this snowball cookies recipe with my real-life friends AND with all of you.
 They are divine!!

 Mexican Wedding Cookies with Toffee